 This is my sixth week of playing Dungeons & Dragons with the group at Chase Public and it only took four weeks for things to come to a head.

-The storyline in our current campaign revolves around the conflict between an affluent Elven class and the “oppressed” giants whom they defeated in a previous war and treat like second-class citizens.
+The storyline in our current campaign revolves around the conflict between different “races” (Elves, dwarfs, etc.) and the “oppressed” giants whom they defeated in a previous war and now treat like second-class citizens.
 When this became clear to me a few weeks ago, I had to speak up.
 I sent this message to everyone in my group:

 “OK, so I’ve been thinking about this: I’m not 100 percent sure where our campaign storyline is going but it seems like we’re about to do that thing where fictional oppression is used as a stand-in for a discussion about real oppression and as a person who belongs to a real marginalized group, I want us to tread lightly.
 Fictionalized oppression as gameplay is not what I consider a positive addition to my self-care regimen.”